 Winner of the George L. Mosse Prize for the best article published in the Journal of Contemporary History by a previously unpublished author, 2007.

 Scientific, academic and artistic work

-- (2011) Oswald Mosley and the New Party by Matthew Worley.'.
-Twentieth Century British History. volum 22 (2).
+- (2011) Review of 'Oswald Mosley and the New Party by Matthew Worley.'.
+Twentieth Century British History. vol. 22 (2).

 - (2009) 'The British Movement, Duncan Sandys, and the Politics of Constitutionalism in the 1930s'.
-Contemporary British History. volum 23 (4).
+Contemporary British History. vol. 23 (4).

 - (2007) '"What's the Big Idea?": Oswald Mosley, the British Union of Fascists and Generic Fascism'.
-Journal of contemporary history. volum 42 (3).
+Journal of Contemporary History. vol. 42 (3).